hungao/kendo-docs/mobile/how-to/set-initial-view-using-angular.md

 ---
-title:Setting initial view prior to initialization in AngularJS
+title: Setting initial view prior to initialization in AngularJS
 page_title: Setting initial view prior to initialization in AngularJS
 description: Setting initial view prior to initialization in AngularJS
 ---